-For the past three years, the program has seen consistent 30% up-ticks in applications from graduating high school seniors.
-For Fall, 2020, the program received 180 initial applications by the deadline, admitted 160 students, and expects an incoming cohort of about 130.
+For several years, the program has seen consistent increases in applications from graduating high school seniors.
+For Fall, 2023, the program received 186 initial applications.
+179 students were admitted, 137 enrolled and 17 applications were incomplete.
 We graduate about 75 students each year.

-If a student is not admitted for Fall because they do not meet the minimum qualifications - or if they missed the deadline - they can apply to the program after completing Cabrillo coursework in October, hoping to enter the program the following Spring.
+If a student is not admitted for fall because they do not meet the minimum qualifications - or if they missed the deadline - they can apply to the program after completing Cabrillo coursework and, if admitted, enter the program the following spring.

-A handful of students whose GPA is not quite 3.5 but who demonstrate strong writing ability, will be "provisionally admitted", allowing them to enroll in just one honors course in the Fall semester and move into their honors coursework more closely.
-See "Minimum Qualifications"
+Students whose GPA is not quite 3.5 but who demonstrate a strong desire to join the program, may be provisionally admitted, which allows them to enroll in just one honors course in the fall semester.

 Absolutely not.
 Once you are admitted, you maintain your active status in the program as long as you are a student in good standing, maintain a 3.3 GPA in your transfer coursework, and do not have any disciplinary or behavioral issues that would disqualify you.